Do Dogs Dream?

 Playtime?
 Dinner?
 Treats?
 Running riot?
 You?
 Most likely all of the above!

-Anything your dog does during the day is being re-lived while they dream.
+Anything your dog does in the day is re-lived while they dream.
 So the twitching, whimpering, barking and jerking movements made by your dog while it’s asleep are all part of a daily processing of information.
 You might notice it more if your dog is younger as they spend more time in REM sleep than older dogs, probably due to the need to process new information.

 Do cats dream?